 We help residents across the whole of South Ayrshire with housing issues by providing free, accredited, independent Services.

 A major part of the Centre’s work is to provide information, advice, advocacy and representation.
-Our Engagement Services aim to prevent homelessness and ensure those going into their First Home have the skills to succeed.
+Our Engagement Services aim to prevent homelessness and ensure those who are making decisions on their housing have accurate information to make an informed choice with the appropriate support.

 Primarily the Centre operates in South Ayrshire although we do actively signpost those out with South Ayrshire to an appropriate local service where they live, or a National Service such as Shelter or Citizens Advice Scotland.
 Our Prison Housing Advice Service covers both East and South Ayrshire areas.